Bugging out is easy as pie—said no one ever.

 How to Rig Up a Bug Out Vehicle

 You’ve got your vehicle and secured the supplies.
 Now, all you have left to do is to set everything up.
 In the video above, Step One Survival shows how he customized his 4x4 Chevy Suburban into one badass BOV.
 This walkthrough covers a lot of great points.

 We especially like how he’s ready with different bug out bags and how he organizes his gear and supplies using some good old MOLLE webbing.
 Take some pointers for yourself and apply them to your own bug out vehicle.

 Bugging out is one of the most oversimplified concepts in prepping.
 The truth is it’s not as easy as just waltzing out of your house with your supplies in tow.
 Bugging out actually involves a lot of planning, practice, and challenges.

 We hope that this guide helped you plan and execute your bug out preparations.
 It ain’t ever easy, but if you start preparing now, you might just be able to survive even the worst situations.

 Now, over to you: how do you plan to bug out?
 Which part of your preps still need work?
 Got any suggestions and pro tips on bugging out?
-Let us know in the comments below!
+Let us know!